The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Introduction

 We also perform an investigation of other potential generalisations of Atkin-Lehner operators.
 First, we prove that the normaliser of $\Gamma_0(N)$ in $\operatorname{PGL}_n(\R)$, the source of Atkin-Lehner operators for $n=2$, is \emph{trivial} for $n > 3$.
 We refer to Section \ref{sec-normaliser}.

 \begin{theorem} For $n > 2$, the normaliser of $\Gamma_0 (N)$ inside $\PGL_n(\R)$ is trivial. \end{theorem}

-We then provide a different perspective on the classical Atkin-Lehner operators and show in Proposition \ref{prop-only-fricke} that the only possible generalisation in this interpretation is the Fricke involution.
+We then provide a different perspective on the classical Atkin-Lehner operators and show in Corollary \ref{prop-only-fricke} that the only possible generalisation in this interpretation is the Fricke involution.
 On the one hand, this is in contrast to the case of square-free levels in $\PGL(2)$, but it is also a reflection of the remarkable \emph{lack} of such symmetries for powerful levels.
 Therefore, we first only consider the case of prime level in this paper, similar to the common restrictions in the rank-one case.

 The main result of our reduction theory is given in Proposition \ref{prop-fricke-red}.
 It satisfies the intuition from the $n = 2$ case, where the bulk of the reduced fundamental domain is at $\Im(z) \asymp 1/N$.
-In general, there are the Iwasawa coordinates $y_1, \ldots, y_{n-1}$ and the bulk can be found at
+In general, there are the Iwasawa coordinates $y_1, \ldots, y_{n-1}$ and the bulk (in terms of volume) can be found at

-In this region, we prove that reduced $z$ satisfy that both $L$ and $L_N$ are balanced in Lemma \ref{lemma-balanced}.
-As noted above, there is also the exceptional region $\Omega$ of the bulk, where counting results would be too weak due to imbalancedness of the lattices, but the Fourier bound suffices due to closeness to the cusp.
+More generally, one can reduce $\Omega_N^\natural$ using the Fricke involution to a subset where $y_1 \gg 1/N$ and $y_i \gg 1$ for $i \geq 2$.
+Roughly speaking, if any of these coordinates are significantly larger than in the bulk, the counting results become too weak, as is to be expected (see the previous paragraphs and the work of Harcos--Templier).
+Ideally, a Fourier bound would suffice to treat these cases, yet this tool is not currently available in the necessary form.
+For this reason, we excise the cuspidal set $C_N$ in the statements of the main theorems.
+As noted previously, this set has significantly smaller volume than $\Omega_N^\natural$.

 However, the reduction of the full fundamental domain for $\Gamma_0(N)$ is more complex, as can be seen from the case work in Section \ref{sec-fricke-red}.
 It seems that more refined information can be extracted and doing so would be an important next step in the study of the sup-norm problem in the level aspect.